 Posted by Willy Franzen on October 22, 2011.
-Positions below updated every five minutes.
+Jobs updated daily.

 Yesterday I picked my parents up from the airport.
 Because of traffic, I ended up spending more time in the car to do a roundtrip of about 35 miles then than they spent on the plane flying from New York City to Chicago.
 It’s amazing how far we’ve come in terms of transportation over the course of human history, but we still have a long way to go.
 Society still has a ton to gain economically and environmentally through innovation in transportation.
 That’s why the Institute for Transportation and Development Policy exists.
 They’re a New York, NY based non-profit organization that “works with cities worldwide to bring about sustainable transport solutions that cut greenhouse gas emissions, reduce poverty, and improve the quality of urban life.”
 They have offices in Argentina, Brazil, China, Colombia, India, Indonesia, Mexico, so it’s clear that their mission is as much about international development as it is about transportation.